MajickTek/JavaWolf3D/README.md

 The textures in the res folder were downloaded from that site as well; all credits to the person who made them.

-The code has references to Wolfenstein3D textures (which are in the res/Wolf3D folder).
-All of these textures are Copyright(C) ID Software.
+All included Wolf3D textures are Copyright(C) ID Software.
 All rights reserved.
+I hold them here with the promise that they will not be sold for real/"fake" money.

 ## TODO
 * Add sound